Details: Based on teaching experience

 • Health, dental and vision insurance;

-• We support staff who wish to learn and develop their own charter applications;
+• Support for those who wish to learn and develop their own charter applications;

-• Connecting staff to outside consultants who may be able to help you move your career in the direction you have chosen; and
+• Connecting staff to outside consultants who may be able to help you move your career in the direction you have chosen.

 Just like our students, we welcome teachers who do not necessarily fit into a traditional model, are beginning their careers, or who have retired--as long as they are willing to work as a team for the betterment of the students.